-Feeling stuck is just a feeling.
+Feeling stuck can be debilitating.
 You feel as though you can't move, you can't change your situation, and your future is set and sealed.

-I'm glad to say that none of those feelings are reality they are only the story that is playing out between your ears.
+I'm glad to say that those feelings only have as much power as you give them.
+That story is playing out only between your ears.
 It's just fear talking.
 You can take control of your career but you have to choose to.

 You can choose to give up or get moving.
 This article is for you if you want to get moving.